 From a command prompt or terminal, run:

 This will start a wizard which will ask you to log in, and choose an Edge Impulse project.
+If you want to switch projects run the command with

 That's all!
 Your device is now connected to Edge Impulse.
 To verify this, go to your Edge Impulse project, and click Devices.
 The device will be listed here.